Physiologic response to hypoglycemia in normal subjects and patients with diabetes mellitus

 REGULATION OF GLUCOSE HOMEOSTASIS

 In normal subjects, the extracellular supply of glucose is carefully regulated primarily by insulin and glucagon (figure 1) [1-4].
 As plasma glucose concentrations rise after a meal, glucose enters the pancreatic beta-cells.
 In the cells, the enzyme glucokinase, which phosphorylates glucose to glucose-6-phosphate, may act as the glucose sensor, initiating a sequence of events leading to entry of calcium and insulin release.
-(See "Insulin secretion and pancreatic beta cell function".)
+(See "Pancreatic beta cell function".)

 Insulin acts to restore normoglycemia primarily through the following two mechanisms: